Britain's FTSE pulled down by BT, housebuilders weaken further

 Housebuilders weakened further on comments from Bank of England Governor Mark Carney last week that mortgage lending practices were becoming looser and interest rates could rise sooner than financial markets expected.

-Persimmon was another significant FTSE 100 faller, down 2 percent, while Barratt Developments shed 0.7 percent.
-Mid-cap Bovis Homes dropped 1 percent.
+Persimmon was the second-top FTSE 100 faller, down 2.3 percent, while Barratt Developments shed 0.4 percent.
+Mid-cap Bovis Homes dropped 1.1 percent.

 Traders also saw those dips as a buying opportunity.
 While higher rates would raise the costs of borrowing to build, it would also signal the economy, and consequently funding prospects, were looking brighter.